sabirhusseinbalal/house-price-prediction-ml/README.md

 ## Conclusion
 The project demonstrates that the choice of a model is determined by the complexity of data.
-For ensembling, linear models are good baselines, although other models such as ensemble models can be used.
+Linear models are good baseline models for comparison, although other models such as ensemble models can be used.
 Random Forest are more effective where the relationships are non-linear.

 ---